-In addition to the FY 21-22 carry forward, for FY 22-23, we expect a projected income of \$100,000.
+We are submitting this funding proposal, while keeping in mind we have not received our final budget from SSFAC for 23-24 fiscal year.
+For FY 23-24, we expect a projected income of \$100,000 including summer.
 For purposes of this proposal, we are maintaining the \$100,000 income projection.